jazzyjackson/py-validate/readme.markdown

 ```
 Messages can be passed back as JSON using `valid.output()` and `valid.error`.
 If the program is being run as a streaming API, an environment variable should be set on PYTHONUNBUFFERED so results are printed right away.
 Otherwise, all the messages are collected into a single output object that is printed on program exit.

-Paired with Poly-Int Polymorphic Interface, you can have a
+Paired with Poly-Int Polymorphic Interface, you can have a web interface that generates the proper form necessary (including date, number, and text inputs depending on your specified type) and allows you to customize the presentation of the result.

-Paired with chatscript, you can ping a python script to find out what it needs, collect the necessary variables through conversation, and execute the script passing in required and optional variables.
+Paired with ChatScript, you can ping a python script to find out what it needs, collect the necessary variables through conversation, and execute the script passing in required and optional variables.